Montana State University Extension Water Quality

 When you are a private well owner your water is not monitored by the city, state, government, or any municipal agencies.
-You are responsible for the quality of your drinking water, and in turn your safety while drinking it.
-There are many threats that can contaminate your drinking water, and risk your health.
-It is best to sample routinely even when there are no apparent declines in the quality of your drinking water, because some issues do not present any visible signs or smells.
+You are responsible for monitoring the quality of your drinking water, and ensuring its safety.
+It is best to sample routinely, even when there are no apparent changes, as some issues do not present any visible signs or smells.

 When should I get my water tested and how often?

-Private well owners should test their water for bacteria and nitrates annually.
-Otherwise, drinking water should be tested if:
+Private well owners should test their water for bacteria and nitrate annually.
+In addition, drinking water should be tested if:

 - you notice a change in your water quality